mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 This post argues that type theorists should pay more attention to Datalog than they currently do.
 My impression is that many type theorists view Datalog as perhaps vaguely related to their work but not particularly relevant to it.
 I think this view is unjustified, and I will argue for two reasons in support of this position.
-The first reason is that Datalog, in suitably extended form, plays a role for type checking that is closely analogous to the role of parser generators for parsing.
+The first reason is that Datalog, in suitably extended form, ought to play a role for type checking that is closely analogous to the role parser generators play for parsing.
 The second is that Datalog suggests an alternative to strong normalization for deciding equality during type checking, namely *equality saturation*.

 I assume basic familiarity with type theory and with Datalog.
-Readers who would like a more hands-on refresher on Datalog can have a look at my [series on type checking with Eqlog](../type-checking-with-eqlog-parsing), which covers the syntax and operational behavior of Datalog with equality from scratch.

-## Datalog is to type checking as parser generators are to parsing
+## Datalog ought to be to type checking as parser generators are to parsing

 A parser generator takes a formal description of a language to be parsed, typically in the form of a context-free grammar, and produces an executable that recognizes the language and emits an abstract syntax tree.
 Outside of educational contexts, no one writes parsers by hand for non-trivial grammars anymore.
-The corresponding promise for type checking is to take some formal description of a type theory and produce an executable type checker.
+The corresponding promise for type checking would be to take some formal description of a type theory and produce an executable type checker.
-The claim of this section is that Datalog, in suitably extended form, occupies the role of the parser generator.
+The claim of this section is that Datalog, in suitably extended form, is well-suited to play the role of the parser generator, even though it is not yet routinely used in this way.

 The mechanical part of this correspondence is that the typical natural deduction style typing rules of a type theory translate almost line by line into Datalog rules.
 For example, the typing rule for function application